Diallo75012/kubeadm_updating_cluster/notes.md

 explain:
 a `PVC` can actually specify a storage class by name using: `storageClassName` if `storageClassName: ""`:
-- it will be set for `PV` taht do not have any storage class name
+- it will be set for `PV` that do not have any storage class name
   - if `DefaultStorageClass` have been enabled in the kubernetes cluster. done by adding annotation: `storageclass.kubernetes.io/is-default-class:true` (will be deprecated, better to use `storageClassName`):
     - the `storageClassName: ""` request would be bounded to the default `storageClass` set by the kubernetes admin